 Occupational Health Officer

-Emma Slaven ACAS Senior Adviser/Conciliator
+ACAS Senior Adviser/Conciliator

 Key points

 In each of the workshops, we discussed how ageing demographics are impacting UK workplaces and how unions and employers are addressing the challenges of older and intergenerational workforces including through social dialogue.
-Much of the discussion of reflect universal experiences of older workers and social partners within the context of workplace ageing and will show similar patterns to workshops in Italy, Poland and Spain.
+Much of the discussions reflect universal experiences of older workers and social partners within the context of workplace ageing and will show similar patterns to workshops in Italy, Poland and Spain.
 The following are some points which were raised within the context of the UK which may be distinct in considering how the Joint Declaration on Active Ageing and Intergenerational Support is implemented in the UK:

 Awareness of the Declaration is very low with both employer and union representatives.
 In fact, only the TUC Equalities Officer- who was involved in negotiating the agreement- discussed it at all.
 That said, there was broad understanding of the policy and organisational issues around ageing workforces and high level of awareness of national government initiatives like Fuller Working Lives and the Midlife Career Review.